n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.2.md

 3. Use the [Merge node](/integrations/builtin/core-nodes/n8n-nodes-base.merge/){:target="_blank" .external} to merge data from the Airtable and HTTP Request node, based on the common key `customer ID`.
 4. Use the [Item Lists node](/integrations/builtin/core-nodes/n8n-nodes-base.itemlists/){:target="_blank" .external} to sort data by orderPrice in descending order.

-!!! question "Quiz questions"
+///  question  | Quiz questions
 * What is the name of the employee assigned to customer 1?
-    * What is the order status of customer 6?
+///    * What is the order status of customer 6?
     * What is the highest order price?

 ## Part 2 – Generating file for regional sales